 Directions To Trailhead:

-There are at least 5 different access routes for Little White – Hwy 33 / Okanagan Falls Rd, Little White forestry service road, Upper Crawford Trail, Highland Rim trail from Chute Lake, and Highland Rim trail from Hwy 33.
+There are at least 5 different access routes for Little White – Hwy 33 / Okanagan Falls Rd / Greyback Rd / Canyon Lakes Rd, Little White forestry service road, Upper Crawford Trail, Highland trail from Chute Lake, and Highland trail from Hydraulic lake or Hwy 33.
 The most straight forward trail to summit Little White on a day trip is Upper Crawford.
 From McCulloch Rd in south Kelowna turn onto the unpaved June Springs Forestry Service Rd and follow it all the way until it meets with the KVR (kettle valley railway) trail.

 It gets a bit sketchy here but it is 100% possible with a regular car.
 Turn right onto the KVR – watch for cyclists 😉 Drive approximately 7km along the trail until you reach the Bellevue Trestle (as far as is possible to drive).
 Along this route you have to navigate through some tight spaces with rock walls on either side and some precarious narrow sections with no barriers on the cliff edge.
 As you approach Bellevue Trestle on the right, go straight and curve left up to where there is parking and the trailhead for the Upper Crawford Trail.

 The trail climbs steeply at first and after about 1km there is an abandoned Youth Corps camp.
 From here the trail is more gradual (mountain bikers use it) and at 5.5 km from the trailhead the path joins with the Little White Forestry Service Rd.
 Follow this or as the summit is clearly visible from here, make a beeline through the sparse vegetation.

 Distance from Kelowna to Upper Crawford Trailhead: 45 minutes

 GPS: Not necessary but always a good idea for these remote hikes.

 Easy to Keep on Trail: Yes, trail is well worn.